LennyThompson/kafka-model-schema-connector/readme.md

 ```

 Keep in mind that the naming must be consistent between the docker-compose'd configurations (ie network name, broker name and ports).

+### Little Cat Z

+Now he has the good stuff under his hat!

+Dont forget the _:z_ after the volume mapping to get the mapped folders ownership aligned...